 MA in Education (English Language Teaching), International Christian University, Tokyo

-I teach Japanese language on the BA programme at all levels (first-, second- and final-year) as well as the evening course which is open to public.
+I teach Japanese language on the BA programme at all levels (first-, second- and final-year).
 My current interests are: Advanced Reading and Writing, Kanji (Japanese Chinese character) teaching.

 Undergraduate modules taught (Japanese as ‘Minor’)